 Planning can be used to teach many aspects of the curriculum in both primary and secondary schools.
 For example the geography curriculum provides much scope to explore planning-related topics, but many other subjects, such as citizenship, history, design, law, politics, science all relate to planning towns, cities or the countryside.

-Teachers and students can gain an understanding of what town planning is and how they can get involved in a number of ways:
+Teachers can gain an understanding of what town planning is, in a number of ways:

-- The RTPI Future Planners campaign delivers lessons and presentations to primary or secondary school students to raise awareness of the built environment.
-'Ambassadors for Planning' may be available to help you:
+- The RTPI Future Planners campaign where 'Ambassadors for Planning' may be available to help you:

 - Develop students' understanding of how the built environment affects them and how they can get involved in the planning process

 - Help students to gain skills that can assist them in their studies

 - Raise expectations for students for jobs in planning and the built environment

 - RTPI Learn is a series of free interactive introductory modules on various aspects of professional planning issues.